peter88213/yw_tlview_de/README.md

 ### Alternative: Zip file

-The package is also available in zip format: [yw_tlview_xx.zip](https://github.com/peter88213/yw_tlview_xx/raw/main/yw_tlview_xx.zip)
+The package is also available in zip format: [yw_tlview_de.zip](https://github.com/peter88213/yw_tlview_de/raw/main/yw_tlview_de.zip)

-- Extract the content of the downloaded zipfile "yw_tlview_xx.zip" into an empty folder.
+- Extract the content of the downloaded zipfile "yw_tlview_de.zip" into an empty folder.
 - Move into this folder and launch *setup.pyw* by double-clicking (Windows/Linux desktop),
 - or execute `python setup.pyw` (Windows), resp. `python3 setup.pyw` (Linux) on the command line.